Beth1094/ENG5220/README.md

 ## Group Members and their Contribution
 Beth (physics background): Embedded code & web server <br />
 Gary (physics background): PCB soldering & hardware <br />
-Natalie (optometry background): PCB Design & hardware
+Natalie (optometry/photonics background): PCB Design & hardware

 No group member has any specific experience with electrical engineering or knowledge of C++, however we have endeavoured to present a project which we have worked on to the best of our collective abilities.